bbauska/meta-react-basics/README.md

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 ![](./images/image007.png){width="4.0in" height="2.840391513560805in"}

-As you progress through this course, you&apos;ll also learn about how to style your React apps, which includes the reuse of common styles.
+As you progress through this course, you'll also learn about how to style your React apps, which includes the reuse of common styles.

-Setting up your apps to respond to events such as clicks and user-submitted data, creating navigation routes and using assets and you&apos;ll finish off the course with a portfolio of projects where you&apos;ll apply your new knowledge.
+Setting up your apps to respond to events such as clicks and user-submitted data, creating navigation routes and using assets and you'll finish off the course with a portfolio of projects where you'll apply your new knowledge.

-I hope you&apos;re as excited as I am to begin this course on React basics.
+I hope you're as excited as I am to begin this course on React basics.

-Let&apos;s get started...
+Let's get started...

 ## 02. How is React used in the real world?

-There are plenty of React based apps that you&apos;ve probably used before.
+There are plenty of React based apps that you've probably used before.

 Facebook and Instagram are two examples.

-But Netflix, Airbnb, New York Times, and a variety of other companies also use React for their websites as well, so you&apos;ve likely encountered it before.
+But Netflix, Airbnb, New York Times, and a variety of other companies also use React for their websites as well, so you've likely encountered it before.

 These websites that tend to have really interactive UIs are more likely